athenarc/Learned-Optimizers-Benchmarking-Suite/README.md

 # Learned-Optimizers-Benchmarking-Suite

-This repo acts as a testbed for learned optimizers, providing out-of-the-box tools for benchmarking various aspects of learned query optimization.
+This repo acts as a testbed for learned optimizers.

 ---